Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 This natural ridge across the island has been used as a defensive barrier for hundreds of years.

-The name Victoria Lines comes from the completion of a line of forts and defenses along the route by the British in 1897, the year of Queen Victoria’s Diamond Jubilee.
+The name Victoria Lines comes from the completion of a line of forts and defences along the route by the British in 1897, the year of Queen Victoria's Diamond Jubilee.

-The line was built to protect the towns and harbors to the south from any invasions to the north across the wide-open lowlands.
+The line was built to protect the towns and harbours to the south from any invasions to the north across the wide-open lowlands.

-You can start at any point along the route but transport-wise it’s best to start from the west end of the trail and walk back towards the busier side of the island.
+You can start at any point along the route but transport-wise it's best to begin from the western end of the trail and walk back towards the busier side of the island.

 The closest bus stop to the Victoria Lines starting point in the west is Lellux - which is served only by the 109 bus.
 Coming from the direction of Valletta, you'll need to change to the 109 bus route near Rabat.